Colchic Rainforests and Wetlands: Ecology

 Located in the Euxine–Colchic deciduous forests ecoregion, the site contains relict forests which survived the glacial cycles during the Quaternary ice ages.
 The Colchic rainforests are some of the oldest broad-leafed forests in western Eurasia.
 As a refugium during the Pliocene, the processes of evolution and speciation continued relatively uninterrupted.
 As a result, the region comprises a highly diverse flora and fauna, with high numbers of endemic and relict species.
 The site is home to nearly 1,100 species of vascular and non-vascular plants, including 44 threatened species.
 Among these plant species include the Caucasian walnut, the endemic Colchis ivy and the endangered Pontine oak.

-Near 500 species of vertebrates have also been observed in the site, with over 300 species of birds, 67 mammal species, 55 fish species, 15 reptiles, and 10 amphibians.
+Nearly 500 species of vertebrates have also been observed in the site, with over 300 species of birds, 67 mammal species, 55 fish species, 15 reptiles, and 10 amphibians.
 The region is a key stopover for many globally threatened raptors such as the booted eagle that migrate through the Batumi bottleneck.
 In addition, it provides habitat for many wetland bird species, including the Great crested grebe.
 Amphibian species observed at the site include the vulnerable Caucasian salamander and the Caucasian parsley frog, and 4 species of the lizard genus Darevskia have been found within the constituent protected areas.
-The protected areas making up the World Heritage site also provide some of the last remaining habitat for critically endangered species, including the beluga sturgeon and the Colchic sturgeon (Acipenser colchicus).
+The protected areas making up the World Heritage site also provide some of the last remaining habitat for critically endangered species, including the beluga sturgeon and the Colchic sturgeon (Huso colchicus).